Welcome to today's edition of the Rush 24-7 podcast.

 You haven't seen anything yet.

-Mere Moments from right now.
+Mere moments from right now.

-Uh that would be Ken Melman.
+That would be Ken Melman.

 We'll chat him up for a while when we get back here on the EIB network.